Nitrosomonas: Morphology

-All species included in this genus have ellipsoidal or rod-shaped cells, which have extensive intracytoplasmic membranes displaying as flattened vesicles.
+All species included in this genus have ellipsoidal or rod-shaped cells, which have extensive intracytoplasmic membranes displayed as flattened vesicles.

-Most species are motile with a flagellum located in the polar region of the cell.
-Three basic morphological types of Nitrosomonas were studied, which are: short rods Nitrosomonas, rods Nitrosomonas, and Nitrosomonas with pointed ends.
-Nitrosomonas species cells have different criteria of size and shape:
+Most species are motile, possessing a flagellum located in the polar region of the cell.
+Three basic morphological types of Nitrosomonas have been observed: short rods, rods, and cells with pointed ends.
+Nitrosomonas species have distinct characteristics regarding size and shape: